yuvalmGS/gigaspaces-wiki-jekyll/xap97net/polling-container-component.markdown

 {gcard}
 {gdeck}

 Sometimes, it is very convenient to have a listener instance per concurrent polling thread.
 This allows a thread-safe instance variable to be constructed, without worrying about concurrent access.
-In such a case, the event listener containing class should implement {{System.ICloneable}}, and the {{CloneEventListenersPerThread}} property should be set to true.
+In such a case, the event listener containing class should implement `System.ICloneable`, and the `CloneEventListenersPerThread` property should be set to true.
 Here is an example:

 {gdeck:os_simple_space|top}
 {gcard:Using EventListenerContainerFactory}